Self-Service Data Preparation with Data Preparer

 Specify the data quality properties that you would most like to have satisfied by the target.
 In this example, the goal is to maximise the completeness of the result table and specific attributes.

-Press wrangle, and Data Preparer will populate the target with an end product from the sources.
+Press wrangle, and the target is populated with an end product from the sources.

-View the result.
-If not as required, change preferences, give feedback or provide guidance on how the result has been produced.
+Examine the result and how it was produced.
+If not as required, change preferences, give feedback or steer the wrangling process.